AKSW/docs.ontowiki.net/ontowiki/Install-Ontowiki.md

 * The smoothest way is to use the debian package.
 * The latest development version can be installed only from the repository.

-You will also find further details at: [[Carrying out the Installation]].

 ### via archive
 if you want the latest official and most stable release of OntoWiki